 Be the change you want to see in your puppy.

-But sometimes, they won’t trust your judgment as much as they do their own nose.
-And, that’s normal.
+But sometimes, they won’t trust your judgment as much as they do their nose.
+And that’s normal.
 However, it doesn’t mean we can’t curb the behavior of our puppies in new situations.

-If we are trying to introduce a novelty to our puppies, our behavior is vital.
+Our behavior is vital if we try to introduce a novelty to our puppies; our behavior is critical.
 Let’s say you want your puppy to meet someone new: a friend or another pet.
-The way you treat a unique situation is fundamental, so always approach new situations calmly.
+Treating a unique situation is fundamental, so always approach new problems calmly.
 Capture the attention of your puppy and maintain a relaxed demeanor.

 However, sometimes we can’t introduce new stimuli in a controlled environment.
-When confronted with something new, our puppies can react fearfully, defensively, actively, or calmly.
+When confronted with something new, our puppies react fearfully, defensively, actively, or calmly.
 Of course, the end goal is to teach them to respond to new situations calmly.
 To achieve that, we have to use positive reinforcement.
 Award only the behavior you want your puppy to embrace.

 A few parting words

 How to calm puppies?
 Not easily, that’s for sure!
-However, with a bit of persistence, perseverance, and a few tricks up your sleeve, we’re sure you’ll do just fine.
-Puppies bring so much joy in our lives, but in order to keep both them and us as joyous as possible, we have to pay attention to training.
+However, with some persistence, perseverance, and a few tricks, we’re sure you’ll do just fine.
+Puppies bring so much joy in our lives, but to keep them and us as joyous as possible, we must pay attention to training.